tatyanat27/Hourly-Electric-Grid-Monitor-/README.md

 - Comparison analysis should be easily done to see how well distributed the energy is across all regions.
 - Analysis must be done for spikes in demand and record the patterns before those spikes happen.
   - Is it seasonal?
-  - What time of day do the spikes happen?
   - What day of the week do the spikes happen?
   - Do some regions have more spikes than others?
 - How can we use this data to better prepare for spikes?
 - How much of the demand in US is satisfied from generation of neighboring countries like Canada and Mexico?
-  - What percent of energy use in the US comes from Canada?
-What about Mexico?
-What about the total of both in comparison to inhouse generation?
-    - We can analyze how much the US relies on neighboring countries for its energy generation per region.
-- This tool must be able to use historical analysis of demand trends and generation trends for the purposes of forecasting usage and being better prepared to deliver consistent service.

 ### 2. Analyze the Impact of Renewable Energy Sources vs Non-renewable Energy Sources
 This tool must also help utility companies, government agencies, investors, the general public to be able to see how different energy resources are being used and generated.
 It is a great way to track the reliability of renewable resources and analyze the historical data to be able to project future use and encourage enthusiasm and confidence in cleaner energy sources.